 Carbon monoxide may be present in your home if you see black soot around vents, furnace filters or appliance burner access points.
 A yellow flame instead of a blue flame on appliance burners is another warning sign.
 Carbon monoxide poisoning may be easily mistaken for other illnesses.
 Symptoms may include headache, dizziness, ringing in the ears, fatigue, increased perspiration, nausea, weakness and vomiting.
 If you suspect the presence of carbon monoxide, leave immediately and call 911!

-Billings Construction is your local roofer here in the greater Tulsa area.
+Billings Construction Group is your local roofer here in the greater Tulsa area.
 Of course, we can repair your roof and even rebuild your home.
 But your family’s health and safety are our number one priority.
 We treat your family like it is our own.
 Please make sure your furnace and natural gas appliances are working and vented properly!